What’s happening when and where in the world of food: a calendar of special food days.

 The 21st of September is traditionally the day to go off in the woods and gather fall nuts.
 It also afforded an occasion for teenage boys and girls to do a whole different sort of nutting.

-The 22nd of September is a day for fans of the English writer, J.R.R.
-Tolkien (3 January 1892 – 2 September 1973.)
-It marks the birthday of both Bilbo Baggins the hobbit and Frodo Baggins (Bilbo's first cousin once removed through his mother.)
-It is not,
+The 22nd of September is Hobbit Day.
+It marks the birthday of the fictional characters Bilbo Baggins the hobbit and Frodo Baggins his cousin.

 The 24th of September is Cherries Jubilee Day.
 Who really invented Cherries Jubilee, and when?
 There are conflicting tales, but today, you can read all about it right here, and decide what you believe.